DWI Taskforce & Planning Council

 MRT is conducted in weekly groups where clients present homework from one of the MRT workbooks.
 Group facilitators use objective criteria to evaluate the offender’s successful completion of each of the program’s 12-steps.
 Each step has homework and objective assignments that offenders complete prior to group meetings.

 The primary MRT Workbook used for adult offenders in substance abuse treatment is “How To Escape your Prison”.
 The program has 16 steps with 12 of these typically completed in 30 group sessions held in accordance with the implementation of other substance abuse, DV groups, etc., that offender must attend.
 Offenders complete homework for each group prior to coming to the session.
-In the group, each offender presents his or her homework and the facilitator/group passes the client to the next step or has the client redo the homework based on critieria objective.
+In the group, each offender presents his or her homework and the facilitator/group passes the client to the next step or has the client redo the homework based on criteria objective.

 All MRT groups are open-ended meaning that new clients can enter an ongoing group at any time.
 Each group session will usually have new clients as well as some finishing the program.